Manaslu Circuit Trek Cost

 If the trekkers have flexible time frame and interest to explore unique things on Manaslu Trek, they can walk to Tibetan boarde and experience unique Tibetan lifestyle and culture of the people living at the boarder.

-23. Dharamshala (4,460m): The Last Teahouse Before Larkya La
+23. Dharamshala (4,460m): The Last Teahouse Before Larke pass

-Dharamshala, also known as Larke Phedi, 4,460m, is the last stop before Larkya La Pass.
+Dharamshala, also known as Larke Phedi, 4,460m, is the last stop before Larke Pass.
 Basic facilities are available here, and this teahouse can be really crowded during peak seasons.
 It is better for trekkers to book in advance or carry their own stuff like down jacket and sleeping bag for overnight stay at Dharmasala.

 24. Manaslu Base Camp (4,800m): A Side Trip From Samagaon